 As …Click for more information

 A lot of time and money in organisations is wasted on building things users don’t want — and that’s a big problem.
-We need to learn to overcome confusion, clarify customer vision and to …
+We need to learn to overcome confusion, clarify customer …

 The Aginext Community hosts monthly Virtual Agile Lean Coffees in partnership with the Lean Digital Meetup.
 In another networking experiment, this year’s #ATLDN will include a hybrid lean coffee, where we will invite not only attendees but those that can only join virtually.